stackitcloud/stackit-argus-cli/pkg/argus/docs/V1InstancesScrapeconfigsCreateRequest.md

 ### NewV1InstancesScrapeconfigsCreateRequest

-`func NewV1InstancesScrapeconfigsCreateRequest(staticConfigs []V1InstancesScrapeconfigsCreateRequestStaticConfigsInner, jobName string, scheme string, scrapeInterval string, scrapeTimeout string, ) *V1InstancesScrapeconfigsCreateRequest`
+`func NewV1InstancesScrapeconfigsCreateRequest(staticConfigs []V1InstancesScrapeconfigsCreateRequestStaticConfigsInner, jobName string, scheme string, scrapeInterval string, scrapeTimeout string, metricsPath string, ) *V1InstancesScrapeconfigsCreateRequest`

 NewV1InstancesScrapeconfigsCreateRequest instantiates a new V1InstancesScrapeconfigsCreateRequest object
 This constructor will assign default values to properties that have it defined,